HTTP redirects in Nginx

-• /etc/nginx/sites-enabled/ — a symlink to the active file from sites-available.
+• /etc/nginx/sites-enabled/ — symlinks to active configs from sites-available

 nginx -t